BorisKornienko/WinEventsMonitor/ParseJSONs/API/readme.md

-build for docker alpine CGO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo -o collorpi . for smallest size of container add to it a binary add ca certs from linux
+build for docker alpine CGO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo -o coloredpi . for smallest size of container add to it a binary add ca certs from linux